SEELE1306/CSS-Snippets/README.md

 # CSS-Snippets
 A compilation of CSS snippets for Vencord / Vesktop.

+> [!NOTE]
+> A brief description of what each snippet does will be added in the future.

 ## Apply
 There are several methods to apply these snippets: